Who We Serve

 New Academic Initiative

 Blended Learning is an approach to education that combines online educational materials and traditional classroom methods.
 It can be said that the blended learning method combines the best of both worlds in a manner that is less costly, time-saving and more personalized.
 Studies suggest that blended learning helps to close the education gap among low-income students in the areas of reading and math.
+In 2017, this model of learning was implemented across all three schools in Pre-K through 8th grade with a focus in reading and math.

 Strategic Community Partnerships